 While we expect nurses, midwives and nursing associates to comply with the Code at all times, we recognise the psychological evidence about how hard it can be to speak up or to disobey group norms, even if that means people acted in a way that looks unacceptable with hindsight.
 If the evidence shows that an incident occurred because of a poor culture we'll take this into account when deciding what action we need to take.

 As we explain in our guidance on seriousness, some concerns are so serious that they may be more difficult for the individual to put right.
-Such concerns include things like causing deliberate harm to people who use services, concerns of harassment, discrimination or victimisation that have taken place either inside or outside the workplace, or a person breaching the professional duty of candour, for example by falsifying records or covering up their mistakes.
+Such concerns include things like causing deliberate harm to people who use services, concerns of discrimination that have taken place either inside or outside the workplace, or a person breaching the professional duty of candour, for example by falsifying records or covering up their mistakes.
 For these concerns we'd follow the approach in our guidance "serious concerns which are more difficult to put right".
 We'd still look into the impact of poor culture or group norms, and evidence of these would be considered as part of our assessment of the case.
 However, concerns such as these are more likely to call into question fundamental aspects of the individual's fitness to practise, and require us to take regulatory action.

 Where cultural problems are at the heart of the concern, we'd need to seek assurance that the individual has since reflected and demonstrated that they can act appropriately if they found themselves in a similar working environment.
 Without this evidence, regulatory action may be required to stop the problem from happening again.